emoreno619/first_angular/3-expressions-and-filters.md

 **EXERCISE: With one single expression, prove that the context angular expressions run is not the window object.
 What is it instead?**

+alert("Hi {{name}}") // => "Hi {{name}}"

 Questions:

 * What are Angular expressions?
 How do they compare to EJS/ERB tags?

+Angular expressions are like EJS/ERB tags in that they are dynamic variables that are embedded within html.
+However, they differ in that they cannot handle much logic, like conditionals or loops.

 * What happens when you write invalid code in an expression?
 What type of error do you get?

+No error :(

 * What are Angular filters?
 Name 4 built-in filters, including one that we haven't used yet.

+Angular filters are like built in methods for changing data before it is displayed.
+Filters include uppercase, lowercase, number and date.

 * We'll soon see how to create custom filters.
 What is a use case for a custom filter?

+A custom filter is good for when the filter needs to be used repeatedly (like a function), so that it can be called multiple times.